Interstellar Object Accessibility and Mission Design: Autonomous Navigation State of Practice

 \section{Autonomous Navigation State of Practice}

 Navigating to encounter an ISO requires state determination and trajectory correction to ensure a high-accuracy flyby.
 The journey to the ISO from launch to encounter is broken into three phases: Cruise, Approach, and Terminal Guidance.
 The primary phases are shown in Figure \ref{fig:conops}.
-Note that we also include initial guidance in that figure which refers to the period of time when the ground can no longer command the spacecraft but the autonomous navigation is not yet active.
+Note that we also include initial guidance in that figure, which refers to the period of time when the ground can no longer command the spacecraft, but the autonomous navigation is not yet active.

 During Cruise, navigators use two-way Doppler tracking to range the spacecraft and thus determine its orbit and trajectory.
 Ground-generated Trajectory Correction Maneuvers (TCMs) are used to put the spacecraft on the optimal trajectory to encounter the ISO.
 At the same time, space-based telescopic observations continue to refine the ISO trajectory.
 The process of orbit determination for both the ISO and the spacecraft is discussed in more detail in \cite{iso-2022}.
-During Cruise, the spacecraft is controlled using ground in the loop (GITL) and does not require a significant amount of autonomy.
-The novelty of this work is that, due to the rapid response nature of this mission concept, the knowledge of the ISO's trajectory is significantly reduced while the spacecraft is in-flight.
-Ground-planned TCMs are used to correct the spacecraft trajectory to more accurately encounter the ISO as the knowledge of the ISOs trajectory is improved over time.
+During the cruise, the spacecraft is controlled using ground in the loop (GITL) and does not require a significant amount of autonomy.
+The novelty of this work is that, due to the rapid response nature of this mission concept, the knowledge of the ISO's trajectory is significantly reduced while the spacecraft is in flight.
+Ground-planned TCMs are used to correct the spacecraft trajectory to more accurately encounter the ISO as the knowledge of the ISO trajectory is improved over time.

-The Approach phase starts with when the first OpNav measurements are taken.
-This is typically when the OpNav measurements have a resolution greater than the resolution of Earth-based observatories, or when the target is detectable using the on-board OpNav imager.
-This start time can range from ten to dozens of days before encounter, and goes up until 24 hours from encounter.
-In this phase, the ISO's trajectory is continuously refined using on-board OpNav, and GITL preparation for the encounter can start including on-board instrument checkouts and other health checks.
-Autonomy on-board can begin to consider the trajectory planning by observing the relative state between the ISO and the spacecraft and planning the optimal control sequence to minimize encounter distance and resource consumption.
+The Approach phase starts when the first OpNav measurements are taken.
+This is typically when the OpNav measurements have a resolution greater than the resolution of Earth-based observatories, or when the target is detectable using the onboard OpNav imager.
+This start time can range from ten to dozens of days before the encounter and goes up until 24 hours from the encounter.
+In this phase, the ISO's trajectory is continuously refined using onboard OpNav, and GITL preparation for the encounter can start, including onboard instrument checkouts and other health checks.
+Autonomy onboard can begin to consider the trajectory planning by observing the relative state between the ISO and the spacecraft and planning the optimal control sequence to minimize encounter distance and resource consumption.